buildbuddy-io/buildbuddy/docs/enterprise-config.md

 By default, BuildBuddy will cache objects and store uploaded build events on the local disk.
 If you want to store them in a shared durable location, like a Google Cloud Storage bucket, you can do that by configuring a GCS cache or storage backend.

 If your BuildBuddy instance is running on a machine with Google Default Credentials, no credentials file will be necessary.
 If not, you should [create a service account](https://cloud.google.com/docs/authentication/getting-started) with permissions to write to cloud storage, and download the credentials .json file.
-The configuration below configures a cloud storage bucket to act as a storage backend and cache:

 We also recommend providing a Redis instance for improved remote build execution & small file performance.
 This can be configured automatically using the [BuildBuddy Enterprise Helm charts](https://github.com/buildbuddy-io/buildbuddy-helm/tree/master/charts/buildbuddy-enterprise) with the `redis.enabled` value.

+The configuration below configures Redis & GCS storage bucket to act as a storage backend and cache:
 ```
 storage:
   ttl_seconds: 2592000  # 30 days